-Arrive at Baltra Island Airport and transfer to the boat for where you will check-in and receive basic information.
+Arrive at Baltra Island Airport and transfer to the boat where you check-in and receive basic information.

 El Barranco, also known as Prince Phillip's Steps, are steep and rocky paths that lead up to a high cliff-face.
 Delight in the spectacular views.
 This site is home to some amazing and unique palo santo vegetation as well as red-footed boobies, short-eared lava owls, Galapagos swallows, and Galapagos doves.

-The Charles Darwin Research Station is home to turtles ranging from 3-inches as hatchlings to 4-feet long.
+The Charles Darwin Research Station is home to turtles ranging from 3 inches as hatchlings to 4-feet-long.
 Subspecies of turtles interact with one another and many of the older turtles are accustomed to humans stretching out their hands for some friendly interaction.
 This facility prepares tortoises for reintroduction into their natural habitat.
 The babies are kept until they are about four years old and strong enough to survive on their own.
-After this amazing experience you will be transferred to the Baltra Airport to return to the mainland.
+After this amazing experience you are transferred to the Baltra Airport to return to the mainland.